Continuous-Time Distributed Seeking for Variational Generalized Nash Equilibrium of Online Game: Numerical Simulation

-In this section, a numerical example including five players interacting over a connected and undirected graph in Fig. \ref{topology} is given to testify the effectiveness of the proposed algorithms \eqref{algo1} and \eqref{algo2} with dynamic event-triggered mechanism \eqref{triggerc}.
-The time-varying cost function $J_{i}$ and the time-varying nonlinear inequality constraint function $g_{i}$ are formulated respectively as
+A UAV swarm, analogous to a bee colony \cite{Wang2023}, consists of multiple UAVs capable of dynamically sensing and sharing information to execute tasks such as resource exploration, intelligence reconnaissance, and offensive-defensive operations.
+In this subsection, a numerical example including five UAVs interacting over an undirected connected graph in Fig. \ref{topology} is given to testify the effectiveness of algorithms \eqref{algo1}, \eqref{algonoise} and \eqref{algo2} with dynamic event-triggered mechanism \eqref{triggerc}, with $x_i=\col(x_{i,a},x_{i,b})~ (i=1,2,\cdots,5)$ denoting UAV $i$'s coordinates.
+The time-varying function $J_{i}$ represents the objective of each UAV to reach its target position while maintaining an appropriate distance from neighboring UAVs to ensure connectivity.
+Meanwhile, the time-varying function $g_{i}$ characterizes the coupling constraints on the position coordinates of the UAVs, and they are formulated as